Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Related Work and Contribution

 \subsection{Persistent Homology}

-For visual data of medical nature, there are prior restrictions on their shape coming from the human anatomy.
-At first, it might be thought of as natural to use their topological invariants as part of their features since the topological invariants would comprise a summary of the global properties of the images.
-On the other hand, one immediately faces the problem that topological invariants are very rigid and real life data are very noisy so that using such rigid invariants to summarize noisy data will lead to complications.
-A solution to this problem in the context of homology of topological spaces is to use an invariant which is more stable under small perturbations.
-This invariant we will use, is persistent homology, which we will briefly review in our context.
+For visual data of a medical nature, there are prior restrictions on their shape coming from the human anatomy.
+At first sight, the use of topological invariants like the rank of homology groups (known as Betti numbers) seems reasonable; however, these invariants are rigid, and summarizing noisy data will lead to complications.
+A solution to this problem is to use persistent homology, which is more stable for noisy data and is briefly reviewed in our context.

 An important invariant of a topological space $X$ is the $n$-th homology group ${\rm H}_{n}(X),$ for each $n\geq 0$~\cite{hatcher02}.
 Here and elsewhere in this paper, we always consider homology groups with coefficients in the field of rational numbers $\mathbb{Q}.$ This makes the homology groups vector spaces over $\mathbb{Q}.$ The dimension $b_{n}(X)$ of the vector space ${\rm H}_{n}(X)$ is the $n$-th Betti number of $X$ and is a measure of the number of $n$ dimensional spheres which do not bound an $n+1$ dimensional ball.
-Thus, $b_{0}(X)$ is the number of connected components of $X$ and $b_{1}(X)$ is the number of circles which do not bound a disk.
+Thus, $b_{0}(X)$ is the number of connected components of $X$, and $b_{1}(X)$ is the number of circles that do not bound a disk.
 Even though the Betti invariants are extremely useful in the abstract study of topological spaces, they are too rigid to be of use in machine learning applications.
-More precisely, all real-world data come with noise and error.
-This is indeed a very typical case for medical images, in which noise and artifacts commonly exist in an image due to non-ideal conditions in image acquisition and/or technical limitations of the image scanner.

 A variant of homology that is more convenient for real-world applications is the persistent homology~\cite{carlsson09},~\cite{chazal21}.
 Here the input is a topological space $\mathbb{X},$ which is endowed with a filtration $\{X_{t}\}_{t \in \mathbb{R}},$ indexed by the real numbers $\mathbb{R},$ with $\mathbb{X}=\cup _{t \in \mathbb{R}}X_{t}.$ The condition for being a filtration is that for every $s\leq t,$ $X_s \subseteq X_t.$ Taking homology of the spaces in the filtration for a fixed integer $n,$ we obtain a persistence module $\{ {\rm H}_{n}(X_{t}) \}_{t \in \mathbb{R}},$ which associates a $\mathbb{Q}$-vector space to each $t \in \mathbb{R}$ and a linear map between these vector spaces for each pair $(t,s)$ with $t\leq s,$ coming from the functoriality of homology.
 Associated to a persistence module, there is a barcode and a persistence diagram that summarizes at which filtration index the holes are born and at which filtration index they die.
 The flavor of the persistent homology and what it measures depends very much on which filtration one chooses to consider on $\mathbb{X}.$ Figure~\ref{fig:ph-intro} illustrates the generation of a barcode from a point cloud when the Vietoris-Rips filtration is used.